fernandoescolar/vscode-solution-explorer/README.md

 ## Extension Settings

-- `vssolution.showInExplorer` Show the solution explorer in the explorer pane.
+- `vssolution.showMode` Show the solution explorer in the "activityBar", in the "explorer" pane or "none" to hide it.
+This feature is only for testing pourposes.

+- `vssolution.solutionExplorerIcons` "solution-explorer": custom items from vscode-solution-explorer extension. "mix": file and folder icons from the installed icons theme. "current-theme": all the icons are from the installed icons theme.

 - `vssolution.showOutputChannel` Show the solution explorer output channel.

-- `vssolution.solutionExplorerIcons` "solution-explorer": custom items from vscode-solution-explorer extension. "mix": file and folder icons from the installed icons theme. "current-theme": all the icons are from the installed icons theme.
+- `vssolution.trackActiveItem` Select the active editor file in the solution explorer.

 - `vssolution.netcoreIgnore` Folder and file names to ignore when get a dotnet core project content.